cpp-lln-lab/CPP_HPC/doc/index.md

 ## FAQ

-It is very likely that most of the faq could be answered by [CECI documentation](https://support.ceci-hpc.be/doc/)
+It is very likely that most of the FAQ could be answered by [CECI documentation](https://support.ceci-hpc.be/doc/)

 ### How can get a ceci account and connect to a cluster?